JuliaSmoothOptimizers/JSOSuite.jl/docs/src/tutorial.md

 In the rest of this section, we focus on examples using generic modeling tools.

-It is generally of great interest if available to use a modeling that handles the structure of the problem, see [Nonlinear Least Squares](@ref nls-section) for an example with nonlinear least squares.
+It is generally of great interest if available to use a modeling that exploits the structure of the problem, see [Nonlinear Least Squares](@ref nls-section) for an example with nonlinear least squares.

 ### JuMP Model